 10. SilverStar – BC

 An hour north of Kelowna, British Columbia, Silverstar is a family-friendly resort with frequent powder days.
 The ski resort averages a total of 23 feet of snow across its strong 5-month season.
-Skiers and snowboarders will have their choice of 133 runs spread across two sections and 3300 acres, making SilverStar the third largest ski resort in BC.
+Skiers and snowboarders will have their choice of 133 runs spread across two sections and 3300 acres, making SilverStar the third-largest ski resort in BC.
 Read more: Best Things to do in Kelowna British Columbia

 SilverStar has a historic mining heritage, which can be seen within its charming resort village.
 The streets are lined with colorful buildings with envious access to the slopes.
-Few mountains have the level of ski-in, ski-out opportunities, thanks to the village’s placement in the middle of the mountain.
+Few mountains have the level of ski-in, and ski-out opportunities, thanks to the village’s placement in the middle of the mountain.

 The resort is renowned for its family-friendly activities and the fun doesn’t stop at the end of the run.
-SilverStar has over 65 miles of nordic trails, along with options for snowshoeing, tubing, and fat biking.
+SilverStar has over 65 miles of Nordic trails, along with options for snowshoeing, tubing, and fat biking.
 Add in over 25 night skiing runs, and you can see why the resort should be high on your list.

 11. Fernie – BC

 With one of the highest average snowfalls and the most bowls of any Canadian resort, Fernie is a powder lover’s dream.
-The mountain offers a longer than average ski season with a usual snow dump of 37 feet each winter.
+The mountain offers a longer-than-average ski season with a usual snow dump of 37 feet each winter.